Psychotherapist and Organizational Consultant – Introduction

 Psychotherapist and Organizational Consultant – Dates and Price

 Applications for the Training Programs are being accepted now.
-Application deadline for study start September 2024 is July 17th.

 See prices for training and accommodation here.